vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 13. DNS server IP(s).
 14. NTP Server(s).

+VMware cloud on AWS uses a management gateway and compute gateway.
+These gateways will need firewall rules to allow traffic for Tanzu Kubernetes Grid deployments.

 The following table provides a list of firewall rules based on the assumption that there is no firewall within a subnet/VLAN.